cartesi/docs/docs/cartesi-rollups/components.md

 ### Reports

 A _report_ is an application log or a piece of diagnostic information.
 Like a notice, it is represented by an arbitrary payload in bytes.
-However, a report is never associated with a proof and is thus not suitable for trustless interactions such as on-chain processing or convincing independent third-parties of DApp outcomes.
+However, a report is never associated with a proof and is thus not suitable for trustless interactions such as on-chain processing or convincing independent third parties of DApp outcomes.
 Reports are commonly used to indicate processing errors or to retrieve application information for display.

 ## On-chain components